BuzzRage/TABL/README.md

     * Generate a random chord progression that loops
     * Let the user choose the time step
     * Add a button to see all triads
-    * Add a button to listen and see all sevenths
+    * Add a button to see all sevenths

 * GUI:
     * Improve scale display by putting a tabulation for each semitone not valid in a scale